barryclark/jekyll-now/_posts/2016-11-07-Bug-in-nlme-with-fixed-sigma.md

 2. The discrepancies are present whether or not the `varFixed` specification is used.
 3. The discrepancies are mostly small (with minimal impact on the standard errors of the fixed effect estimates), but are larger than I would expect from computational/convergence differences alone.

 Another example, based on a different dataset, is documented in [this bug report](https://bugs.r-project.org/bugzilla3/show_bug.cgi?id=16975).
+Wolfgang Viechtbauer, author of the `metafor` package, identified this problem with `lme` a few months ago already (see his responses in [this thread](https://stat.ethz.ch/pipermail/r-sig-mixed-models/2016q2/024862.html) on the R mixed models mailing list) and noted that the issue was localized to REML estimation.
+My thanks to Wolfgang for providing feedback on this post.

 ### Basic random effects model